T1nnLD/dev-tools/README.md

 ```bash
 python log_analyser.py /var/log/app.log "ERROR|Exception" 123456789 -i 1
 ```

 ---

 ## TODO:

 - standardize the operation of all modules
-- create a health_checker config generator for a fastapi project
 - arrange all modules into a library and post them on pypi

 ---